solana-foundation/solana-improvement-documents/proposals/0016-simd-application-fees.md

 would be ideal.

 A dapp can break the cpi interface with other dapps if it implements this feature.
-This is because it will require additional account for application fees program to all the instructions which calls `Rebate`, interface also has to add an additional instruction `PayApplicationFees` to the correct account.
+This is because it will require an additional account for the application fees program to all the instructions which calls `Rebate`.
+The client library also has to add the correct amount of fees in instruction `PayApplicationFees` while creating the transaction.

 It is the DApp's responsibility to publish the application fee required for each account and instruction.
 They should also add appropriate `PayApplicationFee` instruction in their client library while creating transactions